 Preserve Your Sight from Age-Related Eye Disease

-It’s no secret that our vision changes as we age, but so does our risk of developing an eye disease.
+It’s no secret that our vision changes as we age, but so does our risk of developing eye diseases.
 One of the most common eye diseases affecting older adults is age-related macular degeneration (AMD), which can lead to permanent vision loss over time.

 The first step to getting the care you need is to book an appointment.
-Book yours today!
+Book you and your family’s appointment today!

 What Is the AdaptDx?

-Historically, doctors attempted to detect signs of AMD by observing your macula and looking for drusen.
-Drusen is a yellow-ish deposit of lipids that can thin your macular as you age, leading to vision loss.
+Drusen is a yellow-ish lipid deposit that can thin your macular as you age, leading to vision loss.

-AdaptDx measures how well your eyes can adjust in different lighting situations.
-If your eye struggles to adapt to darkness, it indicates AMD, and our team will get to work on creating a strategy to preserve your sight.
+Our AdaptDx technology tests the ability for your eyes to adapt to darkness.
+If your eye struggles to adapt to darkness, it could mean you have AMD and our team will get to work on creating a strategy to preserve your sight.